Topic: Mining Stocks

 17. Avoid mining stocks that trade at unsustainably high prices: This is usually due to broker hype or investor mania about the underlying commodity (such as gold).
 Instead, we focus on reasonably priced mining stocks with favourable geology.

 18. Identify a partner: The best junior mines have a major partner who has agreed to pay for the drilling or other exploration or development, in exchange for an interest in the property.
-That’s strong plus for any jr mining stock.
+That’s a strong plus for any jr mining stock.

 20. Invest in gold stocks instead of bullion: Invest in gold through gold-mining stocks–that’s how we handle gold exposure on behalf of portfolio management clients.
 Unlike bullion, these stocks at least have the potential to generate income.
 High-quality gold stocks can pay off nicely by establishing new mines and raising their production, even if gold goes sideways for a lengthy period.
 But keep in mind that no matter how appealing they look, you should limit gold stocks to a modest part of your portfolio.